sliuu/hciproject/_posts/2018-04-30-testing-results.md

 Upon opening the application and being shown the initial screen for the “Search mode,” the user went to the “Museum Profile” for the purposes of initially exploring the application.
 This incident was negative, as the order of interaction was not intuitive to our test users.

 ### After:
-Revision: The launch screen was modified to be an initial museum profile screen.
-It communicates that the app is museum-specific and clearly defines what artwork is covered.
+Revision: A launch screen was added to be an initial museum profile screen.
+It communicates that the app is museum-specific and clearly defines what the purpose of the "museum" tab is.
 The museum profile orients the user toward accomplishing the task of searching for individual art pieces.
 <figure>
 <img src="../assets/images/ppf_homepage.jpg" alt="homepage" style="max-width: 50%;"/>
 <figcaption>Launch screen</figcaption>